-- measuring every 30-second period after the signal for the start of a pentathlete and the 20 second period to resume the course after an interruption to rebuild an obstacle; - stopping and starting timekeeping in accordance with the advice of the Referee: - ii) measuring the time of the pentathletes by stopwatch in case no electronic timekeeping system is available. - v) recording the times reached by each pentathlete. - i) announcing the pentathletes' names, the number and name of each drawn horse and calling for presentation of the horses; - ii) presenting each pentathlete and horse before the start of the event; - iii) after each pentathlete finishes the event, announcing time, deduction of points and the result of the pentathlete in the riding event as well as total points and placing in the light of the preceding events. - i) building the course for the event in compliance with these Rules; - completing inspection of the course with the UIPM TD/NTO and making amendments in accordance with instructions of the TD/NTO; - announcing by use of a visible red sign the knock-down of an obstacle or flags or other faults on the course; - carrying out the correct repositioning of the knocked-down obstacles or flags; - announcing by use of a visible sign (drop down the red flag) that the course is O.K. and that the Referee may give a signal for resuming the competition.
+- i) measuring every 30-second period after the signal for the start of a pentathlete: - ii) stopping and starting timekeeping in accordance with the advice of the Referee: - iii) measuring the time of the pentathletes by stopwatch in case no electronic timekeeping system is available. - iv) recording the times reached by each pentathlete. - announcing the pentathletes' names, the number and name of each drawn horse and calling for presentation of the horses; - ii) presenting each pentathlete and horse before the start of the event; - iii) after each pentathlete finishes the event, announcing time, deduction of points and the result of the pentathlete in the riding event as well as total points and placing in the light of the preceding events. - i) building the course for the event in compliance with these Rules; - ii) completing inspection of the course with the UIPM TD/NTO and making amendments in accordance with instructions of the TD/NTO; - iii) announcing by use of a visible red sign the knock-down of an obstacle or flags or other faults on the course; - carrying out the correct repositioning of the knocked-down obstacles or flags; - v) announcing by use of a visible sign (drop down the red flag) that the course is O.K. and that the Referee may give a signal for resuming the competition.